molitio/molitio-web-engine/packages-utils/molitio-wiki/development/ResourceHubApi.md

 1.  **Amazon EKS (Elastic Kubernetes Service):**
     *   Managed Kubernetes service that simplifies running Kubernetes on AWS.
-    *   Will host the Resource Hub API and potentially other related microservices.
+    *   Will host the Resource Hub API, Sleeping Dragon UI, and potentially other related microservices.

 2.  **Amazon DocumentDB (with MongoDB compatibility) or MongoDB Atlas on AWS:**
     *   For the production database, a managed NoSQL database service is preferred over a self-managed MongoDB instance on EC2.